mturk/svcbatch/README.md

 ```

 If `@ServiceName` was defined, and there is no batch file argument, SvcBatch will
 try to use `ServiceName.bat` as batch file.
+If `ServiceName` contain any of the
+invalid file name characters `/\:;<>?*|"`, the service will fail and error message
+will be reported to Windows Event log.

 * **-b**